Tax benefits of EIS for start-up companies

 • Right to be redeemed.

-Should any bonus shares be issued (free shares), in proportion to the existing shareholding, they will simply be treated as being the same asset as the original shares.
-Therefore (and subject to conditions being met), the shares will benefit from Income Tax relief, Capital Gains Tax (CGT) deferral relief and be exempt from CGT on disposal.
+Furthermore, any free bonus shares issued in proportion to the existing shareholding, are simply treated as part of the original shareholding.
+Therefore, these 'new' shares will continue to benefit from Income Tax relief, Capital Gains Tax (CGT) and deferral relief.

 Definition of a qualifying company